ethercreative/atom/README.md

 ### Parameters

 You can pass parameters to your atom which will be exposed within the atom.
-The current template context is NOT passed to the atom, so any global variables will have to be passed manually.
+The current template context is NOT passed to the atom, so any variables defined outside will have to be passed manually.

 ```twig
 {% x:my-atom { heading: "Hello world!" } %}